 His latest book, Becoming a Resonant Leader (co-written with Annie McKee and Fran Johnston), the workbook companion to Resonant Leadership, draws from extensive multidisciplinary research and outlines concrete ways to create the resonance that fuels great leadership.
 According to Boyatzis, resonant leaders, by establishing deep emotional connections with others, bring out the best in their people and build resilient, adaptive organizations.

 Boyatzis is a Distinguished University Professor at Case Western Reserve University in Cleveland.
 He is also a Professor in the Departments of Organizational Behavior, Psychology and Cognitive Science at Case Western and in Human Resources at ESADE in Barcelona.
-A frequent lecturer throughout Europe and the US, he has written over 150 articles on leadership, motivation, behavioral change, emotional intelligence, and managerial competencies.
-Over 500,000 students from 213 countries have enrolled in his MOOC, "Inspiring Leadership Through Emotional Intelligence," one of the 10 most popular online courses of 2014.
+A frequent lecturer throughout Europe and the U.S., he has written over 200 articles on leadership, behavioral change, coaching, emotional intelligence, neuroscience, and managerial competencies.
+Over 720,000 students from 215 countries have enrolled in his Coursera courses online, including “Inspiring Leadership Through Emotional Intelligence.”

 His Intentional Change Theory (ICT) and complexity theory predicts how changes occur in organizations.
 He describes ICT as an exploration of “how and why people change.
 It is a way of thinking about your talent, who you are, and what you want to do with it.
 My hope is that we can rediscover the power of the human spirit.”

 - Effective leadership and fighting chronic stress

 - "Engaging the human spirit" and living life to the fullest (2012)

 - The key to leadership is resonant relationships (2012)

 - Boyatzis on coaching at Harvard Coaching Conference (2012)